 Warhammer 40,000 Inquisitor - Martyr nails the gothic and grim sci-fi 40K universe, but technical shortcomings and some poor design decisions hurt the overall experience.
 Online multiplayer, outside of playing with friends, is a nightmare to separate, especially since you’ll be randomly dropped into a mission and thrown back to your local hub afterward.
 NeoCoreGames does have a fluid roadmap on the game’s official website complete with seasonal events and content.
 There is also a season pass that will include new investigations, campaigns, loot emotes and even familiars (pets).
-Currently, there is a $3.99 servo-skull pet for purchase on the Xbox Store that doesn’t appear in-game or crashes your game.Note: Warhammer 40,000: Inquisitor - Martyr was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+Currently, there is a $3.99 servo-skull pet for purchase on the Xbox Store that doesn’t appear in-game or crashes your game.Note: Warhammer 40,000: Inquisitor - Martyr was reviewed on Xbox One.
+A digital copy of the game provided by the publisher.